9Erza/ApexDash/README.md

 Get-NetUDPEndpoint -LocalPort 23666 | Select-Object LocalAddress, LocalPort, OwningProcess
 ```

-Then:
+Then check the owning process:

 ```powershell
 Get-Process -Id <PID> | Select-Object Id, ProcessName, Path
 ```

 When an ApexDash tile is visible, the process should be Stream Dock's `node20.exe` running ApexDash.

 When no ApexDash tile is visible, ApexDash should release the UDP port after a few seconds.

+---

 ### Old plugin conflict

-Remove old folders such as:
+Remove old plugin folders such as:

 ```txt
 com.erza.forzadash.sdPlugin